 Clarification is the signalling of the filter coefficients.
 The current BMS-GALF solution of signalling between slice header and first CTU is not desirable.
 Also the case of multiple slices per picture should be supported.

-The first meeting was held Thursday 12 July from 9:30am to 11:35am.
+The first meeting was held on Thursday 12 July from 9:30am to 11:35am.

+The second meeting was held on Saturday 14 July from 9:25am to 12:12pm.

 Summary table of coding technology